aforren1/toon/README.md

 # Obs is a class that manages observations
 class MyDevice(BaseDevice):
-    # optional: give a hint for the buffer size (we'll allocate for 1s worth of data)
+    # optional: give a hint for the buffer size (we'll allocate 10% of this)
     sampling_frequency = 500

     # required: each data source gets its own Obs